 - It’s not the lightest cart on the market.

 - It’s a bit bulky when folded (but not too bad).

 - The wheels aren’t the best for wet courses (not too much grip).

 Overall, if you’re tight on a budget, this will be for you.
-Check the price on Amazon.
+No products found..
 Here’s a demo video: